 These were the two general viewpoints from them both:

-‘I feel like I’ve been trying to break into the industry for two years now but its so clicky and I don’t know what to do.’
+‘I feel like I’ve been trying to break into the industry for two years now but its so cliquey and I don’t know what to do.’

 ‘I know so many people but it was so long ago, I don’t know how I got my start!’

-14 years on I know enough people to say that the only thing I might need to break into these days is my piggy bank, but how on earth did I land here?
+Fourteen years on, I know enough people to say that the only thing I might need to break into these days is my piggy bank, but how on earth did I land here?

 Here’s some simple ideas that worked for me, but just remember as I said: there’s no singular way to go about it.
 If you have any tips leave them in the comments below, I’m sure we’d all love to hear!